Category Archives: Estate Planning

 How To Protect Family Heirlooms From Probate

-Of all the property you own, family heirlooms often hold the most value.
-Whether the value of your heirlooms is sentimental or an actual dollar value, you likely want to protect these family treasures as much as possible.
-If you overlook your heirlooms when preparing your estate plan, they may become susceptible to disputes,… Read More »
+Of all the property you own, family heirlooms may hold the most value.
+Whether the value is sentimental or monetary, you likely want to protect these family treasures as much as possible.
+If you overlook your heirlooms when preparing your estate plan, they may become susceptible to disputes, mismanagement, or outright loss.
+Below, our… Read More »

 What To Bring To Your Consultation With An Estate Planning Lawyer

-Estate planning is one of the most caring things you can do for your loved ones.
-If you ever become incapacitated and cannot make decisions for yourself, an estate plan can also ensure that your best interests are protected.
-Clearly, estate planning is very important but it is not something you should attempt on… Read More »
+Estate planning is a thoughtful matter you can do for your loved ones.
+If you ever become incapacitated or upon your death, an estate plan can ensure that your and your loved ones’ interests are protected.
+Clearly, estate planning is very important but it is not something you should attempt on your own.
+A… Read More »

 What Property Is Exempt From Probate In Florida?